Eleonora Gonzaga (born 1630): Holy Roman Empress and German Queen

 Eleonora was a cultured woman.
 Together with her husband she founded a literary academy, and, despite their religious and strict adherence to Catholicism, would not discriminate enrolled Protestants.
-The Empress has always been in a society of educated people, encouraged the development of science.
-After her arrival to Vienna, increased the influence of the Italians, and her native language became in the most used among the German aristocracy.
+The empress had always been in a society of educated people, and encouraged the development of science.
+After her arrival to Vienna, she increased the influence of the Italians, and her native language became the most used among the German aristocracy.
 Italian aristocrats and clergy held high positions.
 The Imperial court was, thanks to her, dominated by Italian fashion.
-The enormous influence of Italian culture was also noted in the local literature, music, theater, architecture and painting.
+The enormous influence of Italian culture was also noted in local literature, music, theater, architecture and painting.

 From the beginning her married life Eleonora accompanied her husband during his trips to the Holy Roman Empire.
 In 1652–1654 she was with him in Regensburg during the Reichstag.
 While her husband was engaged in public affairs, she was responsible for organizing celebrations such as the Carnival before Lent, culminating in the premiere of the opera L’Inganno d’amore (the Cheating of Love) by Antonio Bertali.
-On 4 August 1653 she was crowned Holy Roman Empress in Regensburg Cathedral; in 1655, she was crowned Queen of Hungary and on 11 September 1656 was crowned Queen of Bohemia.
+On 4 August 1653 she was crowned Holy Roman Empress in Regensburg Cathedral; in 1655, she was crowned Queen of Hungary and on 11 September 1656 she was crowned Queen of Bohemia.
 In April 1657 Eleonora became a widow, and a year later her only son also died.